gustavgb/crusoe/README.md

-# islandboss
+# crusoe

 ![Screenshot](screenshot.png)

-Using perlin and simplex noise to generate an island with climate biomes.
+Generate small islands with perlin noise!

+## Links

+Take a look at the live island generator: https://gustavgb.github.io/crusoe/demo.

+Visit [the package readme] for a complete documentation.

+## Acknowledgements

 Thanks to [noisejs](https://github.com/josephg/noisejs) for sharing a great perlin noise library.

-Take a look at the live island generator: https://gustavgb.github.io/islandboss.

-I'll publish islandboss as an npm package soon.